kasp582a/41934-AdvancedBIM-Group36/BIM_ExecutionPlan.md

 # Process

 <img src="Process.svg" alt="IDM diagram for the process, the part that has been made in this assignment is marked with scooped area">
+IDM diagram for the process, the part that has been made in this assignment is marked with scooped area

 ## Description of Process